York Valkyrie: History

 In the 2023 season, York lost in the semi-finals of both the Women's Nines and the Challenge Cup, but went unbeaten in the league to retain their League Leaders' Shield and claimed the Super League title with a 16–6 win against Leeds in the Grand Final.
 Sinead Peach, who was promoted to team captain at the start of the season, won the 2023 Woman of Steel, and Lindsay Anfield was named Women's Super League Coach of the Year.
 On 27 October 2023, York became the first team in the Women's Super League to sign its players on to professional contracts with Peach, Stanley and Liv Wood each offered two-year deals.
 Two weeks later York had signed a squad of twenty players on to two-year professional contracts.

-On 21 December 2023, York and Sheffield Eagles announced the establishment of a dual registration partnership.
+On 21 December 2023, York and announced the establishment of a dual registration partnership.
 The teams faced each other in the group stage of the 2024 Challenge Cup in which York went on to reach the semi-finals before losing to St Helens.
 In the Super League, a third-place finish was followed by a play-off semi-final win over Leeds Rhinos.
 On 6 October, York defeated St Helens 18–8 in the Grand Final to become the first team to successfully defend the Super League title.
 At the 2024 end-of-season awards, Georgie Hetherington became the third York player to be named the Woman of Steel.

 In the 2025 season, York continued their run of Challenge Cup semi-final appearances losing to St Helens 10–6.
 A third-place finish in the Super League was followed by a semi-final loss to St Helens in the play-offs.
 On 10 October 2025, Lindsay Anfield stepped down from her role as director of rugby league at the club and Leon Pryce was appointed as head coach.
+In 2026, the withdrawal of from the Challenge Cup meant that York and both progressed from Group D with York going on to exit the competition against in the semi-finals.
+York had lost to the same opponents a week earlier in the shield final of 2026 Women's Nines.